needle-tools/needle-engine-support/documentation/technical-overview.md

 ### NEEDLE_persistent_assets

 Components in `NEEDLE_components` can reference data via JSON Pointers.
-These pieces of data are often referenced multiple times by different components, and are thus stored separately in a root extension `NEEDLE_persistent_assets`.
-By design, they are always referenced by something else, and thus do not store type information at all: they're simply pieces of JSON data and components referencing them currently need to know what they expect.
+The data in `NEEDLE_persistent_assets` is often referenced multiple times by different components and is thus stored separately in a root extension.
+By design, they are always referenced by something else (or have references within each other), and thus do not store type information at all: they're simply pieces of JSON data and components referencing them currently need to know what they expect.

 Examples for assets/data stored in here are:
 - AnimatorControllers, their layers and states